i-aki-y/dend-capstone/README.md

 3. Upload MovieLens dataset to S3
 4. Combine MovieLens and TMDB dataset using Apache Spark
 5. Save processed data to S3
-6. Collect TMDB data change set.
+6. Collect TMDB data changeset.
 7. Update the result dataset.

 From 1 to 5 steps should be executed only one time, and the 6 and 7 steps are executed daily.